amiruzzaman/ASL_research/README.md

 We use `npm` for Node dependencies, `cd` into `web-frontend` and run `npm install` to get everything installed.

-Now, you will need to run both the backend and frontend seperatly.
+Now, you will need to run both the backend and frontend separately.
 First run the backend.

 ```sh